Georgia starts freeing prisoners under amnesty

 Ivanishvili, a billionaire who made much of his fortune in Russia in the 1990s and was a stranger to the Georgian political scene until 2011, became prime minister in late October.

-Russian forces drove deep into Georgia in a five-day war in 2008, and the neighbouring former Soviet republics have not reinstated diplomatic ties severed over the conflict.
+Russian forces drove deep into Georgia in a five-day war in 2008, and the neighboring former Soviet republics have not reinstated diplomatic ties severed over the conflict.

 Saakashvili, who was propelled to power in nonviolent street protests in 2003 known as the Rose Revolution, is due to step down after a presidential election in October in which he is barred from running by term limits.